Revlon The One-Step Collection provides fast and effective styling for a very affordable price. But which One-Step to choose?

 Heat settings: low: 140°F / medium: 150°F / high: 170°F

-Hair type/ texture: medium to thick hair texture, chin-length to longer hair
+Hair type/ texture: medium to thick hair texture, chin-length to longer hair, not for dense hair

-Hair style: Gives long hair great volume and lift at the roots, whilst also creates soft bends in the ends
+How it stands out: gives long hair great volume and lift at the roots, whilst also creating soft bends in the ends

 You may also like: Revlon One-Step Volumizer PLUS 2.0 Review